Gift Maker Experiences – Michelle Ammaan

 Being part of the research team, Michelle feels that she has learned a lot about the processes and types of work that is done for the different projects.
 She also learned about how important it is to give and receive feedback to get good results.
 During her internship, she also got the chance to work on the project with the other organizations.
 “This was also interesting to work on projects with important institutes such as the Stockholm Environmental institute,” said Michelle.

 “Besides work, have learned small lessons that are useful in life, such as critical thinking and communication when doubts come up” she added.

 Is there any change you feel before and after the internship?

-After a few months of working as a research assistant, Michelle feels that she definitely learned some know-hows for research, like writing and on how project management works.
+After a few months of working as a research assistant, Michelle feels that she definitely learned some know-how for research, like writing and how project management works.
 This internship has prepared her for her upcoming studies and I also learned more about her working style.
 Moreover, the unexpected situation, the global pandemic also gives her a lesson learned.
 “Besides work, the stay in Bali has been an enriching experience over the past few months, even during the global coronavirus pandemic.
-With the COVID-19 pandemic, I also have learned how resilient people and the workplace must be in order to survive.
+With the COVID-19 pandemic, I also have learned how resilient people and the workplace must be to survive.
 This circumstance made me realize how flexible we must be confronting big changes within the company’s structure” said Michelle.